 2. No cash alternatives or variations are offered and prizes are not transferable.

-3. One awards ceremony place fee is waived within the Award Ceremony Bonus, to help ensure that as many as possible attend the awards ceremony.
+3. One awards ceremony place fee per organisation is optionally waived within the Award Ceremony Bonus, to help ensure that as many as possible attend the awards ceremony.
 The fee for the winner’s plaques is also waived for companies represented at the ceremony, so that all winners are able to receive a plaque, at which time they may be asked to provide a brief (60 seconds) overview of their winning project.